juliachelsie/Pancake-house/README.md

 ![Menu](https://github.com/juliachelsie/Pancake-house/blob/main/media/menu-cold.PNG)

 - __Book A Table__
-- The "Book A Table" page allows the user to booka a table at the restaurant.
+- The "Book A Table" page allows the user to book a table at the restaurant.
 - The user will be asked to submit their full name and email address and specifies how many guests are coming and which date they want to book.

 ![Book A Table](https://github.com/juliachelsie/Pancake-house/blob/main/media/book-a-table.PNG)